 Skip to contents

-• already know which optimizer you want to use and if you are happy with its constraints (e.g., only minimization over the first function argument possible),
+• already know which optimizer you want to use and are comfortable with its constraints, such as minimization only over the first function argument;

-• want to compare optimizers that are already covered by {optimx} (Nash and Varadhan 2011) (they provide a framework to compare about 30 optimizers),
+• want to compare optimizers that are already covered by {optimx}, a framework for comparing about 30 optimizers;

-• or search for new optimization algorithms (because this package does not implement any optimizer functions itself).
+• are searching for new optimization algorithms, because this package does not implement optimizer functions itself.

-• compare any optimizer function (also those not covered by {optimx} or other frameworks; see the CRAN Task View: Optimization and Mathematical Programming (Schwendinger and Borchers 2023) for an overview of R optimizers),
+• compare optimizer functions not covered by optimx or other frameworks (see the CRAN Task View: Optimization and Mathematical Programming for an overview);

-• have consistently named inputs and outputs across different optimizers (which is generally not the case),
+• have consistently named inputs and outputs across different optimizers;

-• view optimizers as objects (which can be helpful when implementing packages that depend on optimization),
+• view optimizers as objects, which can help when implementing packages that depend on optimization;

 • use optimizers for both minimization and maximization,